Wandalen/wTools/module/core/data_fmt/docs/feature/001_table_formatting.md

 #### Min Column Width Floor

-`min_column_width : usize` widens every column to at least the given display-character count.
+`min_column_width` widens every column to at least the given display-character count.
 Width starts from the content-driven maximum, is then capped at `max_column_width` (if set), and is finally raised to `min_column_width` if the result falls below it.

 If `min_column_width > max_column_width`, columns settle at `min_column_width` (floor wins).